stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 <hr>

 ## {{ site.data.dungeon.fh.harlan_sweete }}
-* Compared to BfA where {{ site.data.dungeon.fh.swiftwind_saber }} did nothing but bump you back and you could ignore the mechanic, it will kill you if a single wind blade hits you.
+* Compared to BfA where {{ site.data.dungeon.fh.swiftwind_saber }} did nothing but bump you back, it will kill you if a single wind blade hits you in higher keys.
 Stand far to see them come toward you and be sure to dodge.
 * When targeted by {{ site.data.dungeon.fh.cannon_barrage }}, kite away from the group to drop the {{ site.data.dungeon.fh.fiery_debris }}.
 You can stutter step to reduce the number of puddles in the arena.
 * {{ site.data.dungeon.fh.avast_ye }} will summon an {{ site.data.dungeon.fh.irontide_grenadier }} that will try to suicide on a party member with {{ site.data.dungeon.fh.black_powder_bomb }}.
 Use {{ site.data.talent.hex }}, {{ site.data.talent.thunderstorm }} or {{ site.data.spell.earthbind_totem }} to keep them far from the group (*TODO: Check if Hex can be used on it, might be flagged as an elemental making hex unusable on it*).
 * At 66% hp, {{ site.data.dungeon.fh.loaded_dice_all_hands }} will triple all of the boss ability.
 Be sure to kite the {{ site.data.dungeon.fh.cannon_barrage }} in a group and pay even more attention to {{ site.data.dungeon.fh.swiftwind_saber }}.
 * At 33%, {{ site.data.dungeon.fh.loaded_dice_man_o_war }} will make the boss take 100% more damage.
 In higher keys, you want to use everything here before he kills your tank.
 This is a good time to use {{ site.data.talent.stoneskin_totem }} if talented.

+*Note: {{ site.data.dungeon.fh.harlan_sweete }}'s {{ site.data.dungeon.fh.cannon_barrage }} actually deals Friendly Fire damage to all other creatures in the instance (other than {{ site.data.dungeon.fh.harlan_sweete }} himself).
+This includes the summoned add {{ site.data.dungeon.fh.irontide_grenadier }} and all the trash surrounding the boss.*

 </div>
 </div>